Sheraff/TIL/README.md

     console.log(`externally: ${a.privateKey}`) // externally: undefined
     console.log(a) // WeakMapPrivate {}
     ```
-    w/ `WeakMap`, field is really provate (except accessible by "siblings" of the same class)
+    w/ `WeakMap`, field is "class private" (only accessible by "siblings" of the same class)